Bananas Foster Oats turns a classic dessert into a healthy breakfast!

 - 1 tablespoon chopped walnuts

-- Lightly spray a small nonstick skillet with cooking spray (or add the coconut oil or clarified butter), and cook the remaining banana slices over medium heat until they start to brown slightly (do not stir them).
-Flip the bananas, add the vanilla and 1 tablespoon water, and cook until the vanilla extract is cooked off.
+- Add the coconut oil to a small nonstick skillet over medium heat.
+Once melted, add the remaining banana slices and cook until they start to brown slightly (do not stir them).
+Flip the bananas, add the vanilla and 1 tablespoon water, and cook 30 seconds.

 - Top the oatmeal with the bananas, walnuts, and maple syrup.